 HOW TO PITCH A BRAND

 Successful influencers, bloggers and content-creators of all sizes know how to pitch themselves.
 Understanding the fundamentals of pitching means you are more likely to land that brand deal you’ve been dreaming of.
+Securing brand collaborations are possible, no matter the size of your audience.
+But how do you get a brand’s attention?

 When it comes to pitching, my biggest piece of advice is to be genuine.
 Brands can smell a fake pitch from a mile away!